samooth/spacecore-rehoster/README.md

 The rehoster is recursive: if you rehost the key of another rehoster, you will automatically also rehost all the cores contained in that rehoster (and if those also contain rehoster keys, you will host their cores as well, recursively).

+It is possible to turn a normal Hyperbee into a rehoster by adding keys to the sub at `Rehoster.SUB`.
+See the Usage section.

 Rehosters can host one other, in which case they will host the union of all their individual cores.

 A Rehoster uses a corestore to store the hypercores on disk.